 Deposits are our commitment to you to run the course regardless of numbers, so no danger of us cancelling last minute

-Cancellations: Deposits are strictly non refundable.
+Cancellations: Deposits are strictly non-refundable.
 Cancellations less than a month before the course or failure to attend a course or holiday will mean the full payment of the place to be paid.
 We try and keep our course and holiday numbers sensible so as to achieve the great results that we do, therefore numbers are strictly limited.
-Please make sure you buy holiday insurance that will cover you for unforseen cancellations or postponements.
+Please make sure you buy holiday insurance that will cover you for unforeseen cancellations or postponements.

 Car directions and bus timetable from Malaga Airport?

 For both directions from the Airport or Bus timetable from Malaga Airport see our Malaga arrivals page.

 What Clubs can I join in Wales and the UK?

 Once qualified, the BHPA send out a list of prospective clubs you can join back in the UK, alternatively you could check out their site.
 There are some great clubs in and around Wales, here is a list: South West soarers is our local club and you could not want for a friendly group of pilots, Mid Wales Club is a very active club with a growing membership and great website, South East Wales club has been a very popular club with both pilots locally and as far away as London and the South coast, Malverns, Long Myndd Soaring club, Welsh Borders club, although the club is fairly inactive and has no school, it has some fantastic hills to fly.
 For more information on flying in Wales have a look at the Welsh Free Flight Federation